-I´ve just come back from Portugal.
-Only one weekend in Lisbon and I took more than 2000 pics.
+Looking for top things to see in Lisbon, Portugal? – Look no further, you´re in the right place.
+During only one weekend in Lisbon, I took more than 2000 pics.
 It was my first time in the city, although I´ve already been to Oporto years ago.
-Can´t say enough how much this trip has overcome my expectations.
-After my Iceland road trip this August I thought no place would ever impress me.
-And yet Lisbon did….
+I can´t stress enough how much this trip has overcome my expectations.
+If you haven´t been to Lisbon yet, this is why you probably should!

-Lisbon was one of these few European cities still left on my bucket list.
-I would always think of visiting it, but at the same time I would always end up flying somewhere overseas in search of travel inspiration.
-It appears, I had a hidden gem right in front of me.
+Lisbon was one of those few European cities still left on my travel bucket list.
+I would always think of visiting it, but at the same time I would always end up flying somewhere overseas – Hawaii, New Zealand, Iceland … Cause Lisbon is just so close to my homeland Spain – I´ll eventually get there anyway.
+Therefore, I had the prettiest of the prettiest in front of my nose for all this time.

 1. São Jorge Castle

-The best thing about this castle is the views.
+The best thing about São Jorge Castle is the views.
 There is not much to do inside but to enjoy the panorama of the city from behind the medieval walls.
 You could also see the Miradouro de São Pedro de Alcântara on the other side, which is also a nice spot for views (plus it is free).
-However, personally I, loved the views from São Jorge Castle more.
+However, personally, I loved the views of São Jorge Castle more.

 2. Santa Justa Lift